evcc-io/evcc/README.md

 Plugins support both *read* and *write* access.
 When using plugins for *write* access, the actual data is provided as variable in form of `${var[:format]}`.
 If `format` is omitted, data is formatted according to the default Go `%v` [format](https://golang.org/pkg/fmt/).
 The variable is replaced with the actual data before the plugin is executed.

-### Modbus (read only)
+### Modbus (read/write)

 The `modbus` plugin is able to read data from any Modbus meter or SunSpec-compatible solar inverter.
 Many meters are already pre-configured (see [MBMD Supported Devices](https://github.com/volkszaehler/mbmd#supported-devices)).
+It also supports writing Modbus registers for integration of additional chargers.

 The meter configuration consists of the actual physical connection and the value to be read.